maoyuans/chronicles-of-terre/hidden/TBR/Star of Astartia.md

 - Pseudoname used by First Mate ???, whose real identity is a phantom thief kinda character.
 - Sends invitation cards foretelling his actions.
 Uses same scent as the mouthwashes on board.
 Clue for the party.
 - Maybe the party can use the chaos to do something?

+# Prologue: The Sea King's Court

+The party gathers at the court to take on the mission.
+Initially briefed by Kyokutei.
+Warns them about Lord Miyatsuki's temper.

+Miyatsuki briefs the party.
+Straightforward - get the Star, by all means necessary.
+Gives no resources.
+Gets annoyed if the party asks too many questions...
+Kyokutei interjects.

+Kyokutei suggests visiting the tavern by the dock to look for opportunities.
+Comes in to sailors curb-stomping a old man.
+Tutorial fight...
+Captain agrees to fetch them to Selchar in return.

+Sails at noon.
+Immediately finds a stowaway...
+"Maple".
+Luthien is a paid passenger, first mate notable npc.
+Crates are mouthwash bottles.
+Around dusk a storm is coming.
+At night sirens come to attack.

+Day 2 cloudy.
+At dusk more storm.
+Sirens attack again - but with a huge ass serpent.
+Lady Ataraxia shows up to help.

+Day 3 arrives at Selchar.

+# Chapter 1: Selchar